MarcEngrie/Scan-Network/README.md

   `pip install scapy`

+  ARP scanning will only be doen if the host sits in the same network that yo are scanning.
+  It has no sense doing an ARP scan if host only can reach the scanned network through a router

+  Port scanning wil only be done if network is private (10.0.0.0/8, 172.16.0.0/12 and 192.168.0.0/16).
+  Public networks will not be scanned.

-The second function of Scan-Network is to ping a provided list of device to see itf they are alive or not.
+The second function of Scan-Network is to ping a provided list of devices to see itf they are alive or not.
 Once a IP address is responding to a ping, a check for open ports can be dexecuted and matched against the list of open ports for that IP-address.
 Mismataches will be reported.

-The third function of Scan-Network is to check for a list of known mDNS services available in your network.
-A report file .mdns is generated so you can see which device is publishing what mDNS service.

-Combining function one and two will also report IP addresses that are not in the list but alive in your network aka as rogue devices.
 A .net file is generated listing all IP-addresses in the network you specified.
 The file contains for each device that is alive in your network, its IP-address, its hostname if availble, its MAC-address and a list op open ports.
 IP-addresses not alive are just listed as is.

+The third function of Scan-Network is to check for a list of known mDNS services available in your network.
+A report file .mdns is generated so you can see which device is publishing what mDNS service.

+Combining function one and two will also report IP addresses that are not in the list but alive in your network a.k.a. rogue devices.

 To control the behavior of Scan-Network, there are some command line arguments as well as a YAML file.